-It struck me that this was a perfect example of what I wanted to write about and so I contacted Emma to ask if she minded me using her story.
-She told me that she really was making plans to cancel her seminar right up to a minute before it started because she was overcome by nerves.
-But she went ahead, and her seminar was a huge success.
+Emma told me that she was making plans to cancel her seminar right up to just before it started!
+But she went ahead, and it was a huge success.
 100% of the attendees signed up to follow her e-course.
 As she spoke, she felt her nervousness evaporate because she realised people were listening and engaged!

 And Emma is not alone.
 History has many examples of people who were able to put aside their fear of public speaking because they had an important message.
-One of these was Mahatma Ghandi who had panic attacks as a student and was still terrified of public speaking when he became a lawyer.
+One of these was Mahatma Gandhi, who had panic attacks as a student and was still terrified of public speaking when he became a lawyer.
 Apparently, he ran out of the courtroom during his first case!
-In the end, his desire to see a free India overrode his anxieties and fears.
+Eventually, his desire to see a free India overrode his anxieties and fears.